IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/site/src/documentation/2. developing/6. platform-domains/index.md

 layout: default
 ---

-The IndiGO platform is divided into a number of functional domains, which are summarized here.
+The IndiGO platform is divided into a number of functional domains which are summarized here.

 ## Navigation